nlohmann/json/doc/mkdocs/docs/api/basic_json/object_comparator_t.md

 The comparator used in [`object_t`](object_t.md).

-When C++14 is detected, a transparent com parator is used which, when combined with perfect forwarding on find() and count() calls, prevents unnecessary string construction.
+When C++14 is detected, a transparent comparator is used which, when combined with perfect forwarding on find() and count() calls, prevents unnecessary string construction.

 ## Version history